wieslawsoltes/Dock/docs/dock-reference.md

 The XAML sample shows that a layout can be declared entirely in markup using `DockControl` and the various dock types.
 The `Dock.Serializer` package can persist these layouts to disk.
 In XAML you place `RootDock`, `ProportionalDock`, `ToolDock` or `DocumentDock` elements inside a `DockControl`, optionally providing a factory for runtime behaviour.

+`DockSerializer` from the same package can save or load layouts as JSON.
+The samples register an instance of this serializer through dependency injection so commands can call `SaveAsync` and `LoadAsync` to persist user changes.

 ## Further reading

 - `samples/DockMvvmSample` – full MVVM example.